chlab/vuex-action-reload/README.md

 # vuex-action-reload

-A vuex plugin that reloads actions when a condition is met
+A vuex plugin that reloads actions when a condition is met.

+This handles the situation where a certain change in the vuex store requires other parts of the store to change.
+Ideally, the parts that should change are handled by dispatching actions (e.g. calling a remote API).

+An example of this would be changing the locale of your app, thus requiring a reload of all locale-dependent parts of your vuex store.

 ## Installation